By Ted Brown, MD

 Here are a few practical tips to help adherence to your medication:

 To summarize the key points of this article, there is good evidence supporting all approved drugs.
 Adherence is important and staying motivated really helps to keep you on track.
-Winston Churchill fought the war with tenacity.
-Apply that approach to treating MS. Remember that the biggest problem is FORGETTING to take the drug.
+Remember that the biggest problem is forgetting to take the drug.
 Take steps to make it easier to remember.
-Get help if you are having problems with your drug or not taking it.
-Discuss it with your nurse or doctor.
+Get help if you are having problems with your drug or not taking it; discuss it with your nurse or doctor.